-When computing the 2- and 4-particle correlations to estimate the anisotropic flow, we actually obtain an estimate for the squared and quadrupled flow coefficients $\langle v_n^2 \rangle$ and $\langle v_n^4 \rangle$ respectively.
-This is a consequence of equations~\eqref{eq:multi-particle_flow} and means that the calculated flow harmonics will be systematically biased by flow fluctuations, according to the general formula
+When computing the two- and four-particle correlations to estimate the anisotropic flow, we actually obtain estimates for the squared and quadrupled flow coefficients $\langle v_n^2 \rangle$ and $\langle v_n^4 \rangle$ respectively.
+This is a consequence of Eq.~\eqref{eq:multi-particle_flow} and means that the calculated flow harmonics will be systematically biased by flow fluctuations, according to the general formula

-In~\cite{Ollitrault:2009ie} it was shown that the flow fluctuations increase the estimate from the 2-particle cumulant method and decrease the estimate for the 4-particle cumulant method:
+In~\cite{Ollitrault:2009ie} it was shown that the flow fluctuations increase the estimate from the two-particle cumulant method and decrease the estimate for the four-particle cumulant method: